jmshea/jupyterquiz/README.md

 from jupyterquiz import display_quiz git_url='https://raw.githubusercontent.com/jmshea/Foundations-of-Data-Science-with-Python/main/questions/'

-import jupyterquiz
+#Uncomment the 2 lines below if you have any problems to make sure you are getting 2.1.0

-#Uncomment this line if you have any problems and make sure you are getting 2.1.0
+#import jupyterquiz
 #print(f'Version = {jupyterquiz.__version__}')

 display_quiz(git_url+'ch1.json')